8-Bit Software

 for an ancient computer

-an emulator for that computer.
+an emulator for that computer, or

 Any